Why having a ‘work family’ is actually hustle culture at its worst

 When you’re part of a family, you can make a big mistake without fear of getting fired.
 When you’re part of a family, your value isn’t measured by how much you produce.
 And when you’re part of a family, you’re not penalized for caretaking duties or judged for binging a new series because you need a mental break.

 If we’re lucky, families last a lifetime.
 Our working roles do not.
 According to the Bureau of Labor Statistics, the average tenure of an employee today is about four years.
 Our workplaces have drastically changed since after the Industrial Revolution.
 By the 1960s, half of the private sector workforce had pensions.
-A 2016 Associate Press poll finds that more than 40% of Baby Boomers stayed with their employer for more than 20 years.
+A 2016 Associated Press poll finds that more than 40% of Baby Boomers stayed with their employer for more than 20 years.
 Employees lived out various life phases, such as marriage, having babies, and illnesses, all within the same company.
 Today, this is not the case.
 Before, when you stayed at a workplace for more than 20 years, an employee could feel confident their time with a company was well spent and would equate to a comfortable retirement.
 Only in this sort of financially trusting relationship could leaders maybe refer to their employees as families.
 After all, many workers had a job for life and didn’t feel like their workdays dragged into the weekend due to the presence of technology.

 Today, companies that abide by a “hustle culture,” where entire teams are “families,” often lack the boundaries that allow for workers to tend to their real family and personal responsibilities.
 In this culture, it’s okay for a colleague to ask you to work on a last-minute pitch on a Friday night because you’re doing it for your “work fam.”
 You’re expected to take that business trip and miss your son’s big baseball game because work is your family, too.
 Moreover, you’re pushed to accept a furlough indefinitely for the unity of your family, as if one of the main reasons for employment isn’t to collect a paycheck.
 And you’re an indispensable part of the team, until you become too burned out to execute tasks at an unsustainable level, after which your position may be cut entirely.